Strasbourg: Where France and Germany Collide!

 Getting there and getting around.
 You can fly into Strasbourg, or fly into Paris or Frankfurt and take a two-hour (from Frankfurt) or four-hour (Paris) rail ride into the city.
 Once you arrive in the city, there is a clean and reliable tramway line, as well as extensive bus routes.

 Shopping and people-watching at Place Kleber, a bustling square lined with popular shops and a hub of activity.
-The four brewpubs & some notable Bars in Strasbourg that are as good place to people watch as any. [updated May 2022]They are as follows:-
+Their 18 brewpubs and some notable Bars in Strasbourg that are as good place to people watch as any. [updated Nov 2025]They are as follows:-

 Au Brasseur; 22 Rue Des Veaux.